 Property Description CWE The vulnerability's CWE (Common Weakness Enumeration) type.
 Optionally, you can click the hyperlinked ID to open the CWE web page describing this type.
-Published The date on which the vulnerability was originally published, as captured from its source (NVD, Secunia, or another advisory).
-Last modified The date on which the vulnerability was last revised, as captured from its source (NVD, Secunia, or another advisory).
+(CWE types are developed by a community of national cyber-security organizations.)
+Published The date on which the vulnerability was originally published, as captured from its source (NVD, Secunia, or another advisory). $^{1}$ Last modified The date on which the vulnerability was last revised, as captured from its source (NVD, Secunia, or another advisory).
 If vulnerability has never been revised, the field displays the vulnerability's published date.
 Resources If the Patches link displayed, click it to open a popup window that lists the patches currently available to fix the vulnerability.
-From the popup, you can click the hyperlinked URL for any patch listed to open its external third- party web page on a separate tab.
+From the popup, you can click the hyperlinked URL for any patch listed to open its external third-party web page on a separate tab.
 The web page provides information about the patch and how to execute it.
 If no patches are available for the vulnerability, N/A is displayed in this column.
 Suppress (Available only to Code Insight System Administrators) Click this button next to a given security vulnerability to suppress-that is, hide-the vulnerability for selected component versions.
-For more information, see Suppressing/ Unsuppressing Security Vulnerabilities.
+For more information, see Suppressing/Unsuppressing Security Vulnerabilities.

-If you have migrated from a pre-2021 R3 Code Insight release to the current release, you must run an Electronic Update to obtain the latest date information.
+&lt;sup>1 If you have migrated from a pre-2021 R3 Code Insight release to the current release, you must run an Electronic Update to obtain the latest date information.